 Port Essington & The Historical Victoria Settlement

-Today we enjoy a marine adventure cruise down Port Essington aboard our state-of-the-art expedition boats.
-We’ll retrace the course of the early mariner’s square riggers, passing landmarks like Gunners Quoin, Low Point, Turtle Rock, Observation Cliff and Record Point on our way to the historic Victoria Settlement.
+Today we enjoy a marine adventure down Port Essington.
+Retrace the course of the early mariner’s square riggers, passing landmarks like Gunners Quoin, Low Point, Turtle Rock, Observation Cliff and Record Point on our way to the historic Victoria Settlement.

 Surveyed in 1838, Victoria Settlement was the third attempt by the British at a northern settlement, after Fort Dundas on Melville Island and Fort Wellington at Raffles Bay.
 Conceived to facilitate trade with Asia, the settlement consisted of 24 houses and a hospital.
 Disease was rampant and living conditions poor, leading to its abandonment in 1849.